-We would appreciate all our international collaborators (Prof. Örjan Gustafsson, Prof. Chhatra Mani Sharma, Dr. Maheswar Rupakheti, Dr. Arnico Panday), engineers (Dr. Xiaoxiang Wang, Dr. Shaopeng Gao, Mr. Yajun Liu), and others (Dr. Shiwei Sun, Dr. Bin Qu, Zhengzheng Yang, Chengde Yang, Huijun Zheng), who participated in the field observations, maintained the observation instruments, processed the observations, and analysed the samples in the laboratory.
+Acknowledgements.
+We appreciate all of our international collaborators (Örjan Gustafsson, Chhatra Mani Sharma, Maheswar Rupakheti, Arnico Panday), engineers (Xiaoxiang Wang, Shaopeng Gao, Yajun Liu), and others (Shiwei Sun, Bin Qu, Zhengzheng Yang, Chengde Yang, Huijun Zheng) who participated in the field observations, maintained the observation instruments, processed the observations, and analyzed the samples in the laboratory.

-595 Financial support

-This work was supported by the Second Tibetan Plateau Scientific Expedition and Research program (2019QZKK0605), the Strategic Priority Research Program of Chinese Academy of Sciences (XDA19070501, XDA20040500), Stake Key Laboratory of Cryospheric Science (SKLCS-ZZ-2022), the National Natural Science Foundation of China (42071082), and CAS "Light of the West China" Program.
+Financial support.
+This work was supported by the Second Tibetan Plateau Scientific Expedition and Research program (grant no. 2019QZKK0605), the Strategic Priority Research Program of the Chinese Academy of Sciences (grant no. XDA20040500), the State Key Laboratory of Cryospheric Science (grant no. SKLCS-ZZ-2022), the National Natural Science Foundation of China (grant no. 42071082), and the CAS "Light of the West China" program.